-To date, we have not generated significant revenue and we do not anticipate generating significant revenue in the near future.
+We have not generated, and do not anticipate generating, significant revenue in the near future.

-To date, we have not generated significant revenue from our business and substantially all of our revenue has been revenue from lines of business in which we are no longer engaged.
-For the year ended December 31, 2023, we had a net loss of approximately \$46.8 million and our revenue was primarily derived from one order of ANTHIM®, and prior to that our revenue was primarily derived from grant revenue that Pelican has received from CPRIT and a small amount of revenue from a research funding agreement.
+To date, we have not generated significant revenue from our business and a significant portion of our revenue has been revenue from lines of business in which we are no longer engaged.
+For the years ended December 31, 2024 and 2023, we had net losses of approximately \$34.3 and \$46.8 million, respectively.
 We do not anticipate generating any significant revenue from the provision of CDMO services for several years as we are a new entrant into that line of business.
-Even if we generate revenue from the provision of services, which is not anticipated for several years, if at all, there can be no assurance that we will be profitable.
-In addition, we have entered into a new line of business, the provision of contract development and manufacturing services and no assurance can be given that we will be able to generate significant revenue as a contract development and manufacturing organization ("CDMO") or that we will be able to consummate our business strategy and plans.
-Financial, technological, market, or other limitations may force us to modify, alter, significantly delay, or significantly impede the implementation of such plans.
-The operation of the manufacturing facility required us to incur significant expenses before we realize any revenue from such facility.
+Even if we generate revenue from the provision of services, there can be no assurance that we will be profitable.
+Establishing the manufacturing facility required us to incur significant expenses before any revenue was realized from the facility.
 We have insufficient results for investors to use to identify historical trends.
 Investors should consider our prospects in light of the risk, expenses and difficulties we will encounter as an early-stage company.
 Our revenue and income potential is unproven and our business model is continually evolving.
 We are subject to the risks inherent to the operation of a new business enterprise and cannot assure you that we will be able to successfully address these risks.

-We need to raise additional capital to support our long-term business plans and our failure to obtain funding when needed may force us to delay, reduce or eliminate our development programs or commercialization efforts.
+If we do not generate sufficient revenue from operations, we will need to raise additional capital to support our long-term business plans and our failure to obtain funding when needed may force us to delay, reduce, or eliminate our development programs or commercialization efforts.

-During the year ended December 31, 2023, our operating activities used net cash of approximately \$31.5 million and as of December 31, 2023, our cash and cash equivalents and short-term investments were approximately \$2.4 million.
-During the year ended December 31, 2022, our operating activities used net cash of approximately \$5.7 million and as of December 31, 2022 our cash and cash equivalents and short-term investments were approximately \$44.3 million.
+During the year ended December 31, 2024, our operating activities used net cash of approximately \$26.0 million and as of December 31, 2024, our cash and cash equivalents and short-term investments were approximately \$1.2 million.
+During the year ended December 31, 2023, our operating activities used net cash of approximately \$31.5 million and as of December 31, 2023 our cash and cash equivalents and short-term investments were approximately \$2.4 million.
 We have experienced significant losses since inception and have a significant accumulated deficit.
-As of December 31, 2023, our accumulated deficit totaled \$254.4 million and as of December 31, 2022, our accumulated deficit totaled \$209.2 million on a consolidated basis.
+As of December 31, 2024, our accumulated deficit was \$287.2 million and as of December 31, 2023, our accumulated deficit was \$254.4 million on a consolidated basis.
 We expect to incur additional operating losses in the future and therefore expect our cumulative losses to increase.
 We do not expect to derive significant revenue from our CDMO services until we expand our customer base.
-In addition, we expect our expenses to increase due to the operation of the manufacturing facility in San Antonio.
+In addition, we expect our expenses to increase due to the operation of the manufacturing facility in San Antonio, TX.